heathermiller/dist-prog-book/chapter/7/langs-consistency.md

 Using this knowledge, let's try to construct our own shopping cart that automatically resolves conflicts.

 (Unfortunately Amazon has a leg up on our startup.
 Their programmers have figured out a way to add multiple instances of a single item into the cart.
 Users on our website can only add one "Red Candle"" to their shopping cart.
 This is due to a fundamental limitation in the type of CRDT I chose to exemplify.
 It's quite possible to have a fully functional cart.
-Take a look at OR-Sets.)
+Take a look at OR-Sets.
+If these sentences made no sense to you, don't worry!)

 ### Example